TNW Ensemble Theater

 The Company offers year-round tap dance classes, presents workshops by visiting artists, and reaches out to diverse groups of students.

 The organization is a place for serious instruction in rhythm tap, focusing on technique, choreography, and improvisation in an atmosphere of respect and fun.
-Group and private lessons are offered for students ages 10 and up and adults up to ages 80+.
+Group and private lessons are offered for students ages 10 to 80+.

 Instruction emphasizes the musicality of tap dance and tap’s rich traditions and rhythmic possibilities.
 Tap dance is a complex, challenging, and surprising art form.
 Developed from a blend of African polyrhythmic movement and music, Irish step dance, with influences of Afro-Cuban and North American dances, tap dance is an original North American art form.
 Jazz music and tap have traded measures since the beginning, with each of these art forms, in turn, assimilating twists of time, phrasing, and rhythm.